-In keeping with professional ethical standards, Deloitte also confirmed their independence to the Committee and set out the supporting evidence in their report to the Committee prior to the publication of the Annual Report and Regulatory Accounts.
+In keeping with professional ethical standards, Deloitte also confirmed their independence to the Committee and set out the supporting evidence in their report to the Committee prior to the publication of the Annual Report and Financial Statements.

-The non-audit services provided by Deloitte LLP during the year were in connection to Ofgem regulatory requirements, compliance covenant agreed upon procedures and tax compliance and Deloitte LLP have advisory services. informed us that from 1 April 2017 they have resigned from providing tax compliance services and will not be performing any further work in this area in line with EU PIE rules.
+The non-audit services provided by Deloitte LLP during the year were in connection to Ofgem regulatory requirements, the covenant compliance agreed upon procedures and tax compliance and advisory services.
+Deloitte LLP have informed us that from 1 April 2017 they have resigned from providing tax compliance services and will not be performing any further work in this area in line with EU PIE rules.